GwenIves/ProjectEuler/README.md

 # Project Euler Solutions

-Solutions to the Project Euler problems in various programming languages
+Solutions to the Project Euler problems in various programming languages.

 Unless noted otherwise in the language sections, every solution should be: